cockroachdb/docs/cockroachcloud/serverless-faqs.md

 ### Can I backup my CockroachCloud Serverless (beta) cluster?
 Does Cockroach Labs take backups of my cluster?

 Cockroach Labs takes full cluster backups of all CockroachCloud Serverless (beta) clusters for our own purposes.
-Free CockroachCloud Serverless (beta) clusters do not have public internet access, but can be backed up locally with `userfile`.
-Paid CockroachCloud Serverless (beta) clusters can be backed up to cloud storage or `userfile`.
+If your Organization is [verified](console-access-management.html#organization-verification) at the Basic level, you can take backups locally to `userfile`.
+If you are at the Core level of verification, you can backup to cloud storage or `userfile`.
+See [Organization verification](console-access-management.html#organization-verification) for more information.